Last Updated on March 24, 2023 by ellen

-Sound toys are amazingly fun interactive toys for birds.
+Parrot musical toys are amazingly fun interactive toys for birds.
 Eventually, your bird may talk to it or even come to think of it as a friend.
 You can choose a simple bird bell or a more complicated sound toy that makes sounds when your bird presses a button.

 Learn more about what to do if you have a sick cockatiel.

 Ellen runs a small pet sitting business in southern Vermont.
 She has experience with a variety of small animals, dogs and cats.
 She has also cared for ducks, chickens and rabbits.
 Combined, she has over 20 years of experience in pet care and pet sitting.